About the Kingsfield Community

 provided as services of the Kingsfield Community Association.
 The

-Association's services are supported by homeowner dues, currently
+Association's services are supported by a monthly homeowner fee.

 Kingsfield has public water, sewer and underground utilities.